Are you thinking about using a GoPro for snorkeling? Good idea.

 Lens Is Super Wide Angle & No Zoom

 These cameras are designed as sports selfie cameras, so they are super wide angle, which can be fine underwater, but it means you need to get close to your subject to see any details.
 And there is no mechanical zoom option.
 The new Hero6 has a touch screen zoom feature, which is a digital zoom, but it does not work underwater.

 The camera also sacrifices controls for size.
 Almost everything is automatic.
 If you like more creative control of your pictures this is not the best camera.

 Battery Life Is Limited

 These cameras are so small that their battery life is fairly low compared to other cameras.
 We would buy extras.

-Note: The remote control available for these camera is cool, but it does not work underwater.
+Note: The remote control available for these cameras is cool, but it does not work underwater.

 You need to choose how you will hold your GoPro for snorkeling.
 Most people either use an extending or fixed length pole, or a short floating handle.
 The extending pole is nice because you can get your camera close to the fish.
 We own one of the better extending poles for the price, the XShot 2.0.
 It extends to 37", is stainless steel, and is very compact when

 not extended, although it is a bit heavy.